 While it’s easy for your customers to browse your site and add items to their cart, a growing number of customers actually abandon their shopping cart and never return to complete their orders.
 According to a recent report from the Baymard Institute, approximately 68% of online shoppers are abandoning their carts before checkout.

-There are a few major reasons for this, and a few ways that you can go about ensuring that you reduce shopping cart abandonment and maximise your sales.
+There are a few major reasons for this and a few ways that you can go about ensuring that you reduce shopping cart abandonment and maximize your sales.
 Here are my tips for reducing this issue and ensuring you get more completed orders.

 1 – simplify the process

 According to Baymard’s research, 14% of online shoppers can’t be bothered creating an account with a business just so they can complete their order.
 11% of them complain that a business’s cart is too confusing and convoluted to use easily.
 In other words, if you make it a complicated hassle to complete an order, the odds are that your customers won’t be bothered with completing it at all.
 Nobody wants to jump through hoops to buy something from you, and internet shopping is supposed to be about simplicity.
 Be sure you keep it that way.